justin-john/node-timezone/README.md

 	   "timeZoneName" : "Pacific Standard Time"
 	}

-You can pass in an optional options as a last argument, it can be useful for override [sensor](https://developers.google.com/maps/documentation/timezone/#RequiredParam) parameter of Google Timezone API.
+You can pass in an optional options as a last argument, it can be useful for override [sensor](https://developers.google.com/maps/documentation/timezone/#RequiredParam) of Google Timezone API.
 The `sensor` defaults to `false`.
 ```js
 	timezoner.getTimeZone(
 		39.6034810,